-Though each survey area is established with a specific target species in mind, data on the presence of nontarget wildlife is also valuable.
-We use a species priority list that categorizes Washington species in order of significance to our project, as established by project staff in consultation with our Advisory Council.
+Though each survey area is established with a specific target species in mind, data on the presence of non-target wildlife is also valuable.
+We use a species priority list that categorizes Washington species in order of significance to our project as established by project staff in consultation with our Advisory Council.
 Using our category structure, we are able to establish protocols for documenting certain species of interest and facilitating timely communication with project partners during the season.
 All Level 1 species detected at a remote camera installation during the season are immediately reported to project staff for confirmation and further communication.

-The priority listing for our 2015 season is as follows:
+The priority listing for our 2016 season is as follows:

-Level 1 Wolverine Fisher Lynx Wolf Grizzly bear
+Level 1

-Level 2 Cougar Marten Mountain goat Mountain red fox/Cascades red fox
+Wolverine Fisher Lynx Wolf Grizzly bear Mountain red fox/Cascades red fox